Best Practice & Innovative Approaches

 In some cases, a student may be accelerated a whole grade, or may be accelerated in specific subject areas.

 New Horizons School does allow for both kinds of acceleration.
-WHen we consider a student for whole-grade acceleration, we use the Iowa Acceleration Scale.
+When we consider a student for whole-grade acceleration, we use the Iowa Acceleration Scale.

 “Meta-analytic reviews have consistently concluded that education acceleration helps students academically without shortchanging them socially and emotionally.”